duplicati/duplicati/ISSUE_TEMPLATE.md

 - **Operating system**: Replace me
 - **Backend**: Replace me

-### Bug description
+### Bug description <!-- Describe the issue that you are experiencing below. -->
-Describe here the issue that you are experiencing.
+Replace me

 ### Steps to reproduce
 - using hyphens as bullet points